tsabunkar/all_about_linux/linux/shell-scripting/readme.md

 - 'If' I win the lottery 'then' I will buy a house
 - 'If' I get off early from work 'then' we can go to a concert

+---

+# Comparisons:

+-eq --> equal to for numbers
+== --> equal to for letters
+-ne --> not equal to
+!== --> not equal to for letters
+-lt --> less than
+-le --> less than or equal to
+-gt --> greater than
+-ge --> greater than or equal to

+---

+# File Operation

+-e --> files exists
+-s --> file exists and is not empty
+-f --> file exists and is not a directory
+-d --> directory exists
+-x --> file is executable
+-w --> file is writable
+-r --> file is readable

+---